Favourited 501 times

 *️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️*️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️ We keep a low-scent house in our choice of detergents, cleaners, toothpaste, shampoos, soaps, deodorants, etc, and do not allow incense or aromatherapy oils (essential oils).

 We keep a reasonably quiet house.
 If you play an instrument, live music in moderation may be appreciated, but I don't want to listen to your life's soundtrack on your devices, so please use earbuds.

-There will only be 2 to 4 people living here, and no children, so it is not often a chaotic, busy environment.
+There will only be 2 to 4 people living here, and not often children, so it is not often a chaotic, busy environment.

 I hike several time a week in the area, summer and winter (winter sometimes with snowshoes), also travelling into the Rockies and the coast mountains and in between for great outdoor experiences.
 The local beaches, rivers, lakes, waterfalls, and mountains make a fantastic combination!
 There is so much to do around Kamloops that it is hard to list it all, from hang-gliding and paragliding to skiing, kayaking, camping--you name it!
 The area boasts some of the best mountain biking in North America, and there is also great golfing, wineries, parks, theatre, music, the Kamloopa Powwow (one of the largest celebrations of First Nations’ culture and heritage in Western Canada).
 The city park has free music every night in July and August drawing both locals and visitors.
 There is also fishing, equestrian activities, rodeos, and car shows.
 We have it all, from paintball to rollerblading!

 LOCATION: Kamloops is 4 hours east of Vancouver and 7 hours west of Calgary, Alberta.